Vyral/jorge-gonzalez/_posts/2024-01-22-2024-real-estate-forecast-a-win-win-year-for-home-sellers-and-buyers.md

 After attending an insightful presentation by Dr. Lawrence Yun, the Chief Economist for the National Association of Realtors, I'm excited to share the key takeaways for the real estate market in 2024.
 The bottom line: It's shaping up to be a win-win year for both home sellers and buyers.
 Let's delve into the four crucial points that are set to influence the real estate landscape.

-**Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video.**
+**Feel free to watch the full message above or use these timestamps that will direct you to various points in the video.**

 0:00 — Introducing today’s topic

-1:50 — Shift in Sales Transactions
+1:50 — Shift in sales transactions

-4:10 — Interest Rates on the Decline
+4:10 — Interest rates on the decline

-6:00 — Steady Increase in Payroll Jobs
+6:00 — Steady increase in payroll jobs

-8:45 — Unlocking Pent-Up Demand
+8:45 — Unlocking pent-up demand

 11:30 — Wrapping up